4. The oral examination

 Consecutive interpretation section

 This section of the examination is administered as a role-play of the questioning of a witness by a lawyer.
 It is about 875-925 words in length, and the candidate is allowed 18 minutes to complete this section of the test.
+This section includes 76 scoring units, and represents 35 percent of the test weight.
 Candidates may take notes.
-The consecutive script is prerecorded on a compact disk and the test administrator(s) plays one segment at a time on a CD player, allowing the candidate to interpret from English into Spanish or from Spanish into English, as appropriate.
+The consecutive script is prerecorded and the test administrator(s) plays one segment at a time on an audio device, allowing the candidate to interpret from English into Spanish or from Spanish into English, as appropriate.
 The script is recorded at a normal, conversational pace that would be typical during a witness’ testimony.
 Later, during evaluation, the interpreters/raters will evaluate your ability to interpret all the details of the questions and the testimony accurately while maintaining the register of the original.
 Source texts for this section of the examination are transcripts from direct or cross-examination of a witness during actual trials where the testimony is given by a Spanish speaking person.
 Texts in this portion of the examination always include examples of lower register speech, including profanity and idiomatic usage.
 Candidates are allowed to ask the proctor for up to two repetitions during the consecutive section.